School of Advanced Military Studies: Contributions

 SAMS graduates have supported every major US military campaign between 1984 and 2009.
 SAMS graduates are known for their "critical thinking skill sets", and are consistently called for by combatant commanders around the world.
 In 2010, Brigadier General Sean MacFarland said, "In a crisis, the president always asks, 'where are the aircraft carriers?'
 In the Army, leaders ask, 'Where are the SAMS graduates?'
 Just as the aircraft carrier was a game changer in naval warfare, SAMS graduates and practitioners of operational art have been game changers in land warfare."

-The school has been praised by senior US military leaders.
+The school has won praise by senior US military leaders.
 According to Major General David Hogg, "SAMS has a reputation for producing skilled planners that can take complex ideas and develop cohesive plans."
 In 2010, army Vice Chief of Staff Peter W. Chiarelli said that SAMS was "at the forefront of the effort to remake strategic military planning for the 21st century".

 Facilities and student body

 As of 2014, the SAMS teaching facilities are mainly housed in Muir Hall (image right), which was once a stable, and Flint Hall.
 The AMSP courses are taught mostly in Muir Hall—the current SAMS headquarters—while Flint Hall houses additional AMSP seminars.
 Both buildings were renovated in 2011 and their classrooms accommodate seminars of about 16–18 students and an instructor.
 The renovations for Muir Hall cost $12.2 million, including $3 million in information systems that allow students to collaborate digitally, replicating a common practice seen in militaries today.

 The application process includes an examination, an interview, and a supervisor assessment.
 Applicants must also complete the US Army's Command and General Staff School or an equivalent intermediate-level education course offered by another uniformed service.
 The student body of SAMS comprises mostly US Army field grade officers from combat, combat support, and combat service support branches.
-However, in 1987 the US Air Force graduated three officers and officers from the US Navy and US Marine Corps graduated the following years.
+However, in 1987 the US Air Force graduated three officers and officers from the US Navy and US Marine Corps graduated in following years.
 US government agencies began sending students to SAMS in 2007.
-The Department of State, Federal Bureau of Investigation and United States Agency for International Development (USAID) have sent students to the school.
-Also, Warrant officers first attended SAMS in 2010.
+The Department of State, Federal Bureau of Investigation, and the United States Agency for International Development (USAID) have sent students to the school.
+Also warrant officers first attended SAMS in 2010.

 Allied foreign militaries also provide students.
 In 1999, the school graduated its first international officers—Norwegian and Canadian.
 Argentina, Australia, Colombia, France, Germany, Hungary, India, Jordan, Republic of Macedonia, the Netherlands, Pakistan, Romania, South Korea, Brazil, Spain, and the United Kingdom have also sent students through the course.